etienne-martin/etienne-martin.github.io/README.md

 ## Prerequisites

 - Install the [MDX plugin by JetBrains](https://plugins.jetbrains.com/plugin/14944-mdx)
-- Enable linting of `.mdx` files in Intellij's preferences
+- Enable linting of `.md` and `.mdx` files in Intellij's preferences